 Meditate ALL the time so that when the going gets tough, you have a reserve of resilience and the foundation of inner stability to call upon.
 Think of it as a bank account of inner buoyancy.

 Meditate on the regular so you’re able to be more steady and bounce back, no matter what life throws your way.
 The content of your life is always changing.
 Storms come.
 But how you experience them is up to you.

 You feel me?
-Go get your 'tush on the cush' and flex those medi-muscles on the regular, boo.
+Go get your ‘tush on the cush’ and flex those medi-muscles on the regular, boo.
 If you need a hand getting your practice started, I got you.
-Check out a bounty of meditation resources here.
+Check out the Heavily Meditated app here.

 Not sure how much you need to meditate?
 Watch this.